StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 {% tabs %}
 {% tab title="Kubernetes" %}
 When StackState is deployed on Kubernetes, logs about synchronization can be found in the `stackstate-sync` pod and the `stackstate-api` pod.
-The name of the synchronization is shown in the log entries.
+The log entries include the name of the synchronization.

 * The `stackstate-sync` pod contains details of:
   * Template/mapping function errors.